parvsaxena/IntrusionDetection/README.md

 - `generate_aggregate.py`: Reads from database of parsed packets and generates buckets
 - `featurize_aggregate.py`: Converts buckets to vectors for training
 - `train_aggregate.py`: Trains models
-- `daemon.py`: Given a source of parsed packets, and a list of models, performs prediction.
+- `AggregateDaemon.py`: Given a source (queue) of parsed packets, and a list of models, performs prediction.
 This consists of reading from the source, and once a bucket is completed, outputting the result from each model.

-Note: `featurize_aggregate.py` is hardcoded to work with the specific spire config of 6 replicas, 1 machine for the HMI, and 1 for proxies.
-The ip and mac address need to be edited
+- `spire_config.py`: Specifies a list of known ips and macs.
+When featurizing, the counts of these addresses are recorded separately, and all others are put into an `other` category.
+Thererfore, **you need to edit this file in order for the models to be effective**.
+Essentially, any machines that have significant traffic on the network should probably be included.
+See inside for more documentation.

 To create models, given there are parsed packets in the database, follow the steps below
 ```